-Liz and Spike are trying out for a school team.
-Do they have what it takes to make the team?
-Find out on this episode of Kids Corner.
+Do Liz and Spike have what it takes to make the school team?

 Liz's class joins with another class, and soon Liz learns a lesson about celebrating abilities.

 Liz gets the band together to play a new song he's written.
-But when things don't go smoothly, the kids realize that pride has a way of ruining even the best of intentions.
+But what's getting in the way and ruining everything?